bitflight-devops/github-action-jira-find-issue-keys/README.md

     # If there is an error during transition, the action will error out.
     # Default: false
     fail_on_error: ''

+    # Should the pull request be updated with the Jira issue keys found
+    # Default: false
+    update_pull_request: ''
 ```

 <!-- end usage -->